Coming Up @ The Carr Center

 the Carr Center leverages the essence of the African American cultural experience to inspire, entertain, challenge and educate.
 It is a place where artists, across all disciplines, and community come together.
 We accomplish our mission through three core programs:

 the Carr Center Contemporary, The Carr Center Arts Academy and the Carr Center Presents….

 the Carr Center is devoted to the preservation, presentation, promotion and development of the African and African American cultural arts traditions within our multicultural community.

 You cannot touch inspiration but you can feel it.
 Inspiration is what motivates and drives creativity.
 Our goal is to inspire creativity in artists, our patrons, and our community through the presentation and teaching of African American cultural arts traditions.

 Challenging someone builds strength, character and confidence.
-All of these nouns are the ingredients to developing an artist or performer.
-The Carr Center both challenges and nurtures artists in order to allow them to blossom.
+All of these nouns are essential to nurturing personal growth.
+The Carr Center challenges and nurtures both artists and audiences, in order to help them grow.

 Education is power.
 The Carr Center creates opportunities for unique educational experiences in order to preserve African and African American cultural arts traditions and empower future generations to make new traditions their own.